-On June 15, all restrictions on inter-county travel were lifted, meaning no pre-travel testing or quarantining will be needed for travel between the Hawaiian islands.
+All restrictions on intercounty travel remain lifted, meaning no pre-travel testing or quarantining is needed for travel between the Hawaiian islands.

 What's the Covid situation?

-With only about 37,170 cases and 507 deaths reported as of June 18, Hawaii has seen relatively low Covid numbers compared with other US states.
+With almost 82,000 cases and 857 deaths reported as of October 15, Hawaii has seen relatively low Covid numbers compared with other US states.
 It's had the some of strictest lockdown and travel measures of any state.

 What can visitors expect?

 On December 1, statewide limits on social gatherings, restaurants, bars, gyms and other social establishments were lifted.
 Going forward, counties may impose their own limits.
 You can find out more details here.